KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Images-Article.md

 KeyboardKit provides additional, keyboard-specific images that make it easy to apply a keyboard style that mimics the native style.

-👑 [KeyboardKit Pro][Pro] also provides vectorized assets for e.g. ``EmojiCategory``.
-More information can be found at the end of this article.
+👑 [KeyboardKit Pro][Pro] provides vectorized assets for e.g. ``EmojiCategory``.
+Information about Pro features can be found at the end of this article.